Updated September 2024

 Visa requirements may vary for citizens of other countries, so always check the Bolivian government requirements in advance of your trip.
 Furthermore, this article does not cover requirements related to the pandemic**

-Bolivia is filled with beautiful landscapes and endless adventures, and it’s a backpacker’s paradise with the cheap cost of traveling there.
-However, obtaining a Bolivian visa for US citizens takes a bit of planning and preparation.
+Bolivia is filled with beautiful landscapes and endless adventures, and it’s a backpacker’s paradise with the low cost of traveling there.
+However, obtaining a Bolivian tourist visa for US citizens takes a bit of planning and preparation.
 Luckily, the visa is good for 10 years, and you can be in the country for 90 days each calendar year.

 1. Passport Valid for Six Months